stevegt/docker-nginx-letsencrypt-proxy/README.md

 # docker-nginx-letsencrypt-proxy

-This [repository](https://github.com/Paldom/docker-nginx-letsencrypt-proxy) contains the Dockerfile of the [dpal/docker-nginx-letsencrypt-proxy](https://hub.docker.com/r/dpal/docker-nginx-letsencrypt-proxy/) image.
+This repository contains the source for the [stevegt/ingress-certbot-tcp](https://hub.docker.com/r/stevegt/ingress-certbot-tcp/) image.

+XXX add credit for dpal/docker-nginx-letsencrypt-proxy

-Quick &amp; easy HTTPS reverse proxy for your Docker services.
-Publish each of your Docker services and secure them with SSL certificates.
+Quick &amp; easy HTTPS and/or TCP reverse proxy for your Docker services.
+Publish each of your Docker services and secure them with SSL certificates, add SSH or other TCP proxies.

 Let's assume you have a multi-container Docker application system, that consists of an api, a website, and admin interfaces for database and for content management.
 You may have the following network by default in your `docker-compose.yml`: